Western Hemisphere Travel Initiative

 What types of documents are accepted for entry into the United States via air?

-- U.S. citizens can present a valid: U.S. Passport; Passport Card; Enhanced Driver’s License; Trusted Traveler Program card (NEXUS, SENTRI or FAST); U.S. Military identification card when traveling on official orders; U.S. Merchant Mariner document when traveling in conjunction with official maritime business; or Form I-872 American Indian Card, or (when available) Enhanced Tribal Card.
-Note that children are also required to present their own passport when traveling by air.
+- U.S. citizens can present a valid: U.S. Passport; Trusted Traveler Program card (NEXUS, SENTRI or FAST); U.S. Military identification card when traveling on official orders; U.S. Merchant Mariner document when traveling in conjunction with official maritime business.
+Note that children are also required to present their own passport when traveling by air. (note: The Indian/tribal card can NOT be used for air travel).

 - Requirements for lawful permanent residents of the United States are not changed by the implementation of WHTI.
 Lawful permanent residents must continue to present a valid Permanent Resident Card.
 A passport is not required.